Brazilian president-elect Lula to meet Biden at White House before taking office next year

 "The United States is facing the same problems with democracy as Brazil.
 The damage Trump did to American democracy is the same as what Bolsonaro did to Brazil."

-"US-Brazilian relations, Brazil's role in the new geopolitics (and) the unnecessary Ukraine war" are other agendas on the list, Lula said.
+"US-Brazil relations, Brazil's role in the new geopolitics (and) the unnecessary Ukraine war are other agendas on the list," Lula said.

-Deforestation in the Brazilian Amazon under agribusiness ally Bolsonaro is also likely to be a major talking point between the two leaders, especially looking at the current challenge over climate change.
+Deforestation in the Brazilian Amazon under agribusiness ally Bolsonaro is also likely to be a major talking point between the two leaders, especially looking at the current challenges over climate change.

 The incoming president said he would also begin naming his cabinet ministers after December 12.